 In addition to their regular duties of meal preparation, medication assistance, laundry and cleaning, bathing, grooming and toileting, they support with:

-These traits within our care workers are what preserves our service user’s independence and keeps their families and close friends reassured that they are receiving the best possible care available.
+These traits help preserve the independence of our service users and keep their families and close friends reassured that they are receiving the best possible care available.

 Apply today or request further information: